 Yet there is reason for hope.

-Expectations for people with developmental disabilities are changing.
+Expectations for people with IDD are changing.
 When the State Council on Developmental Disabilities (SCDD) asked 3,350 people what they want the SCDD to work on over the next five years, the number one answer was employment.
 People with IDD want to work.
 People want their family members with IDD to work.

 Recent policy changes at the state level are driving employment in California:

-In 2013, California adopted an Employment First Policy, stating no matter the severity of the disability people will be given the propriety of competitive, integrated employment.
+In 2013, California adopted an Employment First Policy, stating no matter the severity of the disability people will be given the propriety of competitive integrated employment.

 In 2013, California enacted a Self Determination Program, which allows people with IDD receiving Regional Center services to choose their service providers.
 People leading self-determined lives have higher rates of employment and earn more money, as well as have better benefits.